By promoting beauty in our built environment, we increase well-being and happiness

 Beauty should be a goal

-Not only is beauty predictable and measurable, it is achievable by using tried and true design principles.
+Not only is beauty broadly predictable and measurable, it is achievable by using tried and true design principles.
 It does not have to be expensive either.
 Beauty adds incredible value to peoples lives and is one of the key ingredients for a happy life.
 The Aesthetic City strives to restore the importance of beauty in planning processes and architectural education.

-Strive for timeless designs & longevity
+Strive for time-proven designs & longevity

 Respect the context